Motley Fool Stock Advisor Review: Is It Worth the Money?

 - Have a long-term outlook: There are many causes of short-term fluctuations in the stock market, but good businesses tend to win out in the long run.
 TMF recommends planning to hold each of its recommendations for 5 years or more.

-- Invest regularly: TMF suggests investing new money regularly so you never have to sell current positions to fund new positions.
+- Invest regularly: TMF suggests investing new money regularly so you never have to make the decision to sell current positions to fund new positions.

 - Hold through volatility: The stock market declines by 10–30% on somewhat regular occasions.
 You should be ready for these downturns and not sell out of fear or panic.